Jason Sabio: Coaching career

 In the spring of 2008, Sabio was on the coaching staff of John Carroll High School's junior varsity team and varsity team where they won the state championship.
+While at John Carroll he was also accused multiple times of engaging in sexual misconduct with underage students.
 In 2009, he also coached the Huntsville High School girls soccer team, Huntsville United soccer club, and an under-12 boys team.

 Personal life

 He graduated cum laude with a bachelor's degree in biochemistry from Birmingham–Southern College.
 He then taught physics and environmental science at a high school.
 As of 2011, he was attending the University of Alabama School of Law and was a player-coach of their soccer team.